 Further, SunWater's forecast average annual operations costs are slightly lower than the average over 2006-11.

-On the basis of the consultants' reviews and SunWater's internal cost reductions over time, the Authority has not specifically adjusted SunWater's operations cost forecast.
+On the basis of the consultants' reviews and SunWater's internal cost reductions over time, the Authority did not specifically adjust SunWater's operations cost forecast.